Jhelum River

-The Jhelum River (/dʒʰeːləm/) is a river in the northern Indian subcontinent.
-It originates at Verinag and flows through the Indian-administered territory of Jammu and Kashmir, into the Pakistani-administered territory of Kashmir, then the Pakistani province of Punjab.
-It is the westernmost of the five rivers of the Punjab region, and flows through the Kashmir Valley.
+The Jhelum River is a major river in South Asia, flowing through India and Pakistan, and is the westernmost of the five major rivers of the Punjab region.
+It originates at Verinag in Indian-administered Jammu and Kashmir, flows into Pakistan-administered Azad Jammu and Kashmir, and then through the Punjab province of Pakistan.
 It is a tributary of the Chenab River and has a total length of about 725 km.